 After your recommendation has been submitted, make sure you show gratitude to your teachers, coaches, or counselors for their efforts on your behalf.
 A handwritten thank you note is a wonderful way to share your appreciation for your writer’s time and effort on your behalf.
 And depending on your school’s policy, you could also give a small gift card or other gift as a sign of gratitude.

-A letter of recommendation for college is an important step in the admissions process so remember to start building relationships early on.
-Do what you can to make the process easy for the teachers and counselors who support you and invest in you in this way.
+A letter of recommendation for college is an important step in the admissions process so start building relationships early on.
+Do what you can to make the process easy for the teachers and counselors who support you in this way.

 And if you get into the college you wanted or receive that scholarship, don’t forget to let your letter writer know!
 After they invested the time writing a letter for you, they will be thrilled to hear your good news.